Welcome to the world of Eyebrow Embroidery .

 Olive is a Registered Nurse , a fully qualified and insured Eyebrow Embroidery Technician from Clonakilty, West Cork.

-.
-A unique hand tool is used to deliver this method , not a machine.
+A unique hand tool with very sharp needles is used to deliver this method , not a machine.

 Pixowoo Sam ( UK blogger) gave her very honest review recently on microblading .